 I like to consider all aspects of my life when doing this.
-For example we moved house in 2017 and have had a fair amount of trials and tribulations with work needing doing on our new home throughout 2018.
+For example we moved house a couple of years ago and the trials and tribulations of owning a listed building have continued throughout 2019.
 It’s been a stressful time, but we’ve achieved a lot, and one of the things I’m reflecting on now is what work still needs doing during this coming year and how to do it with minimum disruption!
 I’m also contemplating a number of other responsibilities/activities I have involvement in and how they might develop over the coming year.

 If you’re wondering as you return to work this month whether self-employment might be the answer to dissatisfaction you might be feeling with your working life, do get in touch.
 I’m always happy to talk about my experiences of working as a self-employed HR consultant (the ups and downs!) and help give an insight into what it’s like and whether it will bring the solutions you’re looking for.